antonfirsov/docs/2016/09-Sep/19-Aspnetcore-GuestService-SF/ASPNetCoreGuestServiceSF.md

 # Hosting .NET Core services on Service Fabric  #
 This tutorial is for users who already have a group of ASP.NET Core services which they want to host as micro services in Azure using Azure Service Fabric.
 Azure Service Fabric is a great way to host micro services in a PaaS world to obtain many benefits like high density, scalability and upgradability.
-In this tutorial I will take a [self-contained](https://docs.microsoft.com/en-us/dotnet/articles/core/deploying/index) ASP.NET Core service targeting .NETCoreApp framework and host it as Guest service in Service Fabric.
+In this tutorial, I will take a [self-contained](https://docs.microsoft.com/en-us/dotnet/articles/core/deploying/index) ASP.NET Core service targeting the .NETCoreApp framework and host it as a guest executable in Service Fabric.

-Writing cross platform services/apps is one of the key benefits of ASP.NET Core.
-If you plan to host the services on Linux and also want to host the same set of services on Windows Azure using Service Fabric while maintaining the same code base, then you can easily achieve this by using the Guest Services feature of Service Fabric.
-You can run any type of application, such as Node.js, Java, ASP.NET Core or native applications in Azure Service Fabric.
+Writing cross platform services/apps using the same code base is one of the key benefits of ASP.NET Core.
+If you plan to host the services on Linux and also want to host the same set of services on Windows cluster using Service Fabric then you can easily achieve this by using the guest services feature of Service Fabric.
+You can run any type of application, such as Node.js, Java, ASP.NET Core or native applications in Service Fabric.
 Service Fabric terminology refers to those types of applications as guest executables.
 Guest executables are treated by Service Fabric like stateless services.
 As a result, they will be placed on nodes in a cluster, based on availability and other metrics.

-The current Service Fabric SDK templates only provides a way to host .NET Services which target full .NET Frameworks, like 45x.
+The current Service Fabric SDK templates only provide a way to host .NET services which target full .NET Frameworks, like 45x.
 If you already have a service that targets .NETCoreApp alone or .NETCoreApp and .NET Framework 4* then you cannot use the built-in ASP.NET Core template as the Service Fabric SDK NuGet package only supports .NET Framework 4.5.2.
-To avoid this, we need to use the Guest Services solution for all the projects that target .NETCoreApp as a target framework in their project.json.
+To avoid this, we need to use the guest services solution for all the projects that target .NETCoreApp as a target framework in their project.json.

 ## Service Fabric Application package ##
- As explained in [Deploying a guest executable](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-deploy-existing-app/) to Service Fabric, any Service Fabric Application that is deployed on the Service Fabric cluster needs to follow a predefined directory structure.
+ As explained in [Deploying a guest executable](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-deploy-existing-app/) to Service Fabric, any Service Fabric application that is deployed on the Service Fabric cluster needs to follow a predefined directory structure.

 	|-- ApplicationPackage
 	    |-- code